drwin0/alarm-clock-capstone/README.md

 	•	Threading: running the alarm-checker in the background without freezing the interface.
 	•	JSON persistence: saving and loading alarms like mini database records.

-Those skills expanded my sense of what I can build — not just websites, but full desktop applications that combine logic, design, and interactivity.
+Those skills expanded my sense of what I can build, not just websites, but full desktop applications that combine logic, design, and interactivity.

 This project represents more than just an alarm clock — it’s where my web development, design sense, and new Python skills merged into one creative and technical product.
 It gave me confidence that I can use Python not just for scripting or data analysis, but also for building functional tools with user-friendly interfaces, something I plan to keep improving in my next projects.